Halloween Is Grinch Night: Plot

-In Whoville each Halloween, a "Sour-Sweet Wind" blows and a chain of events causes the Gree-Grumps and Hakken-Krakks to arouse the Grinch into descending to Whoville in his paraphernalia wagon and wreaking havoc in the town on "Grinch Night".
-All of Whoville dreads the smell of the wind as an omen, and everyone retreats to their home as the whole village goes into lockdown.
+A sour sweet wind blows through Whoville.
+All of Whoville dreads the smell of the wind as an omen, and the whole village goes into lockdown.
+The sour sweet wind awakens the gree-grumps from their slumber in the tree stumps around Punkers Pond, and once woken up, the gree-grumps begin yowling, which upsets pond, which disturbed the hakken-kraks that live in the pond, and causes them to rise out of the water and begin yowling, which carries all the way up Mount Crumpett, and to the king of Grinch Night, simply known as the Grinch, signaling that Grinch Night has come.
+The Grinch orders his dog, Max, to get the Paraphernalia Wagon, and they begin their journey down to Whoville for Grinch Night and the Grinch Night Ball.
+The Grinch's progress down the mountain to the town is monitored by Sergeant Samuel McPherson, who updates the Whos on the Grinch's progress.

-Euchariah, a young Who with astigmatism, goes out to the "euphemism" and blows away.
-He runs into the Grinch as he is picking brickles out of his fur, the result of a failed attempt to hunt down the last Wuzzy Woozoo.
+Euchariah, a young Who with astigmatism, goes out to the "euphemism" and blows away by the strong winds.
+He is carried up to Mount Crumpett where he runs into runs into the Wuzzy Woozoo, said to be the last in the community, and Max, who he acts friendly towards, before seeing the Grinch who is picking "brickles" out of his fur, the result of a failed attempt to hunt down the Wuzzy Woozoo.
 After giving Euchariah a brief spook, the Grinch decides the young boy is too small to waste time on and resumes his trek to Whoville.

 Euchariah decides that he must stall the Grinch in order to save Whoville.
-Catching up to the Grinch's wagon, the irritated Grinch decides to give Euchariah the "spook's tour", and Euchariah is drawn in to a surreal nightmare with spooks and monsters in all directions.
-Euchariah endures the spooks just long enough for the Sour-Sweet Wind to die down, forcing the Grinch to abandon the trek and return home.
-His dog Max, visibly depressed and nostalgic throughout the special, refuses to return with the Grinch and follows Euchariah home where he is greeted as a hero; the Grinch laments that he will "miss that Grinch Night Ball" but finds solace in "that wind will be coming back, someday; I'll be coming back, someday!" and then ends this promise with a sinister laugh.
+Catching up to the Grinch's wagon and forcing him to stop twice, the irritated Grinch decides to give Euchariah the "spook's tour", and summons Euchariah to the top of the Paraphernalia Wagon where the Grinch opens the hatch at the top.
+Euchariah is drawn in to a surreal nightmare with spooks and monsters in all directions.
+Euchariah endures the spooks just long enough for the storm to die down, forcing the Grinch to abandon the trek and return home.
+Max, visibly depressed and nostalgic throughout the special, refuses to return with the Grinch and follows Euchariah home where he is greeted as a hero; the Grinch laments that he will "miss that Grinch Night Ball" but finds solace in "that wind will be coming back, someday; I'll be coming back, someday!" and then ends this promise with a sinister laugh.